 Once molded into exuberant designs, kitchen cabinet handles have nowadays become more of an option than a necessity.
 The absence of the hardware promises both beauty and efficiency.
+It creates seamless contemporary furniture sought after by designers and homeowners today.
+Among the latest trends, capturing the attention of homeowners and designers is the use of handleless kitchen cabinets.

 Nonetheless, there are still practicalities to consider regarding cabinet handles – or lack thereof!
 Your choice of interior design style, for instance, will influence the rest of the furniture and storage.
+With that said, this article explores frequently asked questions when deciding on handleless cabinets for your kitchen.

 What Are Handleless Kitchen Cabinets?

 Handleless cabinets are exactly what their name suggests – cupboards without the traditional hardware like knobs or pulls used to open and close them.
-These types of cabinets don’t have any protruding knobs or handles installed on the doors.
+These types of systems don’t have any protruding knobs or handles installed on the doors.

 Instead, they have grooves, sometimes called channels, that are used to control the cabinet doors.